rust-lang/sublime-rust/docs/build.md

 Command | Description
 ------- | -----------
+Rust: Set Default Path | Set the default Cargo package to build.
+If not specified, then it will detect it from the current view, or display a panel to choose from.
 Rust: Set Cargo Target | Set the Cargo target (`--lib`, `--example foo`, etc.) for each build variant.
 The "Automatic Detection" option will attempt to determine which target to use based on the current active view in Sublime (a test file will use `--test` or a binary will use `--bin`, etc.).
 Rust: Set Cargo Build Profile | Set whether or not to use the `--release` flag.
 Rust: Set Cargo Target Triple | Set the target triple (such as `x86_64-apple-darwin`).